What are SEO metrics and why they matter for your website

 By comparing your traffic cost to your actual SEO investment, you can gauge the effectiveness of your strategy and justify continued resources for SEO.

-7. Indexed Pages
+7. Indexed pages

 The number of your pages indexed by Google is a critical yet often overlooked metric.
 Too few indexed pages may mean you’re missing opportunities, while too many could indicate issues with duplicate or low-quality content.